iris-edu/webserviceshell/docs/WebServiceShell-2.4.x.md

 handlerWorkingDirectory  |  same as 1.x        |
 usageLog                 |  same as 1.x        |
 outputTypes              |  formatTypes        |  parameter renamed
--                        | mediaParameter      | new parameter
+--                       | mediaParameter      | new parameter
--                        | formatDispositions  | new parameter
+--                       | formatDispositions  | new parameter
--                        | addHeaders          | new parameter
+--                       | addHeaders          | new parameter
 postEnabled              | same as 1.x         |
--                        | logMiniseedExtents  | new parameter - extra processing and usage logging for Miniseed channel information is **no longer** performed by CmdProcessor unless this parameter is added use404For204             | same as 1.x         |
+none                     | logMiniseedExtents  | new parameter - extra processing and usage logging for Miniseed channel information is **no longer** performed by CmdProcessor unless this parameter is added use404For204             | same as 1.x         |
--                        | relaxedValidation   | new parameter
+none                     | relaxedValidation   | new parameter
--                        | allowedIPs          | new parameter
+na                       | allowedIPs          | new parameter
--                        | proxyURL            | new parameter, must be used when endpointClassName is set to edu.iris.wss.endpoints.ProxyResource
+na                       | proxyURL            | new parameter, must be used when endpointClassName is set to edu.iris.wss.endpoints.ProxyResource

 #### param.cfg configuration changes